-Some roll slab can weigh up to 300lb. so it is important to have a shredder located near the winder.
-The shredder should be one with a belt infeed.
+Some roll slabs can weigh up to 300 lbs. so it is important to have a shredder located near the winder.
+The shredder should have a belt infeed.
 The slab can be pulled over to the shredder and one end of the slab can be placed on the belt and held down by hand, so the belt can pull the slab up the belt conveyor and fed into the shredder.
 The shredder should also have a compression section, which compresses the slab to be fed into the shredder.
 The air system should be sized to handle the loading conditions.

 The conveying air is removed from the separator (with only a slight pressure) so there is minimal dust-laden air going into the pulper or baler.
 The baler must be sized for the maximum volume to be sure that the material will not back up into the separator.
 Since the product has a low density, each system must have several feet of baler chute.
 This will need to be designed per each system.

 If the winders are in a paper mill and the broke is going to the pulper, a by-pass can be provided in the event the pulper must go down.

 The broke box can be replaced with a baler if so required.